tidyverse/readr/README.md

 similar to `read_csv()` called fread.
 Compared to fread, readr
 functions:

-  - Are slower (currently ~1.2-2x slower.
+  - Are slower.
 If you want absolutely the best performance, use `data.table::fread()`.

   - Use a slightly more sophisticated parser, recognising both doubled